The business.com community asked how to test for leadership ability. We found answers.

 One of the most accurate ways to test a person's leadership skills is to put them in a leadership role.
 This could include mentoring and coaching, or even allowing them to experience a higher position.

-Having them try new experiences in different roles will allow you to gauge how they go about learning, if they have a growth mindset, and whether or not they do well under pressure and with additional responsibilities.
+Having them try new experiences in different roles will allow you to gauge how they go about learning, if they have a growth mindset, and whether they do well under pressure and with additional responsibilities.

-In his book "Willpower Doesn't Work," (Hatchette Books, 2018) Benjamin Hardy discusses what it means to have a growth mindset and how it affects the way people work.
+In his book Willpower Doesn't Work (Hachette Books, 2018), Benjamin Hardy discusses what it means to have a growth mindset and how it affects the way people work.

-"You approach challenges and failures as opportunities to grow.
-You're curious and seek to expand your knowledge and horizons," Hardy writes.
-"If you have a growth mindset ... you believe you can actually get better at something, even though that growth is currently visible only in your mind."
+"You approach challenges and failures as opportunities to grow," he wrote.
+"You're curious and seek to expand your knowledge and horizons.
+If you have a growth mindset ... you believe you can actually get better at something, even though that growth is currently visible only in your mind."